 Unlike the Woodlark and Goshawk, Coal Tits and Goldcrests are numerous and widespread throughout the extensive pinelands, with Red-legged Partridges and Yellowhammers common in the fields.
 A late winter visit adds the prospect of flocks of Redwing, Fieldfare and Brambling, too.

 Breckland is home to a number of other species that are generally scarce in East Anglia and we will be checking likely haunts for some of them: Common Buzzard, Gadwall, Grey Partridge, Grey Wagtail and Stonechat are possible.
-The recent run of mild winters has even encouraged the odd Stone-curlew to return early to the Brecks, while Great Grey Shrike, a nomadic and erratic visitor to the UK, occasionally appears here in late winter.
+The recent run of mild winters has even encouraged the odd Stone-curlew to return early to the Brecks (both our groups were lucky in 2018), while Great Grey Shrike, a nomadic and erratic visitor to the UK, occasionally appears here in late winter.
 The latter favours areas of young plantation and clear-fell broken by avenues of pine stumps and brashings, where several of our previous groups have been lucky.